AfnanAlsunaidar/Kamaran-Island/README.md

-This is an app fro Kamaran island by HTML , CSS
+This is an app for Kamaran island by HTML , CSS